 Gift Wrap (£2.75)

-It was developed by a french horticulturist Francis Meilland in the years 1935 to 1939.
+It was developed by french horticulturist Francis Meilland in the years 1935 to 1939.
 He named his new rose after his deceased mother Mme A Meilland.
-Foreseeing the invasion of France he sent cuttings to friends in Italy, Turkey, Germany and some other countries to protect his new rose.
+Foreseeing the invasion of France he sent cuttings to friends in Italy, Turkey, Germany, and some other countries to protect his new rose.

 Later in 1945 Peace roses were given to each of the delegations at the inaugural meeting of the United Nations, each with a note that read:

 ‘We hope that the ‘Peace’ rose will influence men’s thoughts for everlasting World Peace’

 Sadly it has not but the name and the beauty of the Peace Rose will continue to remind us of the importance of remembrance.

 The Peace rose, formally Rosa ‘Madame A. Meilland’, is a well-known and successful garden rose.
 By 1992, over one hundred million plants of this hybrid tea had been sold.
 The cultivar has large flowers of a light yellow to cream color, slightly flushed at the petal edges with crimson-pink.
 It is hardy and vigorous and relatively resistant to disease, making it popular in gardens